 It might sound obvious but it’s important to be a people person in HR.
 You will have to like other people (all kinds of people!) and have a genuine passion to help them.
 If you can’t be passionate about hiring and feel empathy in firing, you probably won’t last long in the HR industry.

 It’s not to say you should become too emotionally attached.
 But you need a desire to find solutions to people’s problems, by focusing on the smallest of changes you can make.
 If you are able to be passionate about what you do, your life in HR will be much easier to manage.

-Being tech savvy is a key skill in the modern workplace.
-Almost all profession will require you to deal with technology in some way.
+Being tech-savvy is a key skill in the modern workplace.
+Almost all professions will require you to deal with technology in some way.
 But technological prowess is especially important for HR careers.
 The industry is leading the way when it comes to adopting things like artificial intelligence and virtual reality.

 “The biggest challenge in modern HR is how to best advocate for and implement the new technologies available to improve the recruiting and management process.” – Essential Personel Inc

 It’s not just important in terms of preparing for the future.
 A big part of HR is dealing with digital information – most job applications are done online, for starters!
 Workplaces use innovative cloud HR software throughout the recruitment and retention process.
 Without good IT skills and the willingness to improve, you won’t make it very far in the sector.